 Systems thinkers understand people not as a series of isolated elements, such as their knowledge, skills, interests or abilities, but rather as a structure comprised of elements that interact and mutually influence each other.
 In simple systems, there are few elements interconnected in simple ways that are easy to follow and understand.
-Such systems are "closed" systems since all of the elements that comprise the system are fully specified and understood in advance and no external influences can affect the operation of the system.
-A traffic light is a simple closed system.
-The lights go from green to amber to red, then red to is completely predictable.
+Such systems are "closed" systems since all of the elements that comprise the system are fully specified and understood in advance and no external influences can affect the operation of the system. lights go from green to amber to red, then red to amber to green.
+The system repeats exactly and is completely predictable.

 More complex systems are "open systems" where all of the elements that comprise the system are not known in advance.
 In open systems, external factors can and do influence the system.
 Human beings are a good example of an open system.
 If we were a completely closed system we would not need to or be able to take in food and air to live, learn, or interact with our environment.
-However, due to the difficult to predict how such systems will operate.
+However, due to the nature of open systems, it becomes more difficult to predict how such systems will operate.
 In effect, none of us knows what the future is going to be like.
 It is amusing to see how wrong early films were in predicting the future of our world.

 In fact, humans are also dynamical systems because they are continuously changing.
 They are complex because they are made up multiple systems within systems - for instance, we each house a lymphatic, neuronal, and vascular system.
-We are each embedded in systems beyond ourselves, such families, as communities, professions, and cultures.
+We are each embedded in systems bevond ourselves. such as families. communities, professions, and cultures.
 These systems are also open, complex, interconnected and continuously changing.